-1. Sugar causes blood glucose to spike and plummet.
+1. Sugar causes glucose levels to spike and plummet.

-4. A high-sugar diet often results in chromium deficiency.
+4. A high-sugar diet can lead to chromium deficiency.

 5. Sugar accelerates aging.